scmmmh/experiment-support-system/docs/user/edit_page.rst

            .. image:: ../_static/user/nameTitleExample.png
                    :align: center

-      The element's name will be used to refer to the relevant question, when you export a survey's results, as shown in the sub-section **Downloading data** of the section :doc:`Downloading, uploading and clearing data <get_data>`.
+      The element's name will be used to refer to the relevant question, when you export a survey's results, as shown in the sub-subsection **Downloading data** of the sub-section :doc:`Downloading, uploading and clearing data <get_data>`.
 For example, using the above screenshot, if you clicked on the |results| button, you would get the following screen:

            .. image:: ../_static/user/ nameTitleExampleResults.png
                    :align: center

-      For a more detailed explanation of the **Results** screen, refer to sub-section **Downloading data** of the section :doc:`Downloading, uploading and clearing data <get_data>`.
+      For a more detailed explanation of the **Results** screen, refer to sub-subsection **Downloading data** of the sub-section :doc:`Downloading, uploading and clearing data <get_data>`.

   **1.4)** On the **Settings** screen, you can also: